pktmasseta/pktmasseta.github.io/_house/second.md

 ### Second Bath

 Each floor has one bathroom, and each is unique in their own way.
 This particular bathroom has a map of the entire back bay.
 A while back, a group of freshman (Pledge class 87, class of 91) had to go to star market, but they didn’t even know where it was.
-So the personnel director made them go into the back bay and make a map so they wouldn’t forget.
+So the personnel director made them go into the Back Bay and make a map so they wouldn’t forget.
 They did one better and painted the entire map as you see here.

 ###### Check the Wheel Before Entering